 The Annals of the Army of Tennessee and early western history, including a chronological summary of battles and engagements in the western armies of the Confederacy. <<<Preface and Table of Contents>>>

 Have you placed your order?
-If so, then pick out your free collections below.
+If so, then pick out your free gift collections below.

-You are entitled to 5 free collections per order.
+You are entitled to 20 free gift collections per item purchased.
+For example, if you buy two items that means you can choose up to 40 free gift collections from the list below.
 Once you decide which collections you want email your choices to firstname.lastname@example.org.

 SEARCH across all 40 volumes at once or each volume individually. <<<Sample Pages>>>